Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 {% include figure.liquid loading="eager" path="assets/posts/video_based_human_motion_prediction/pose_inference.jpg" class="img-fluid rounded z-depth-1" %}

 Human pose estimation is the process of detecting the pose of a person in a given image.
 For a given skeletal model, the goal is to detect *keypoints* (joints) of a human in a given image frame, followed by joining respective keypoints to generate a skeletal representation of the person.
-Again, we eqaully consder inference speed and accuracy tradeoff to select the best model for 2D pose detection.
+Again, we equally consider inference speed and accuracy tradeoff to select the best model for 2D pose detection.